egekaraosmanoglu/camelbee/camelbee-core/camelbee-spring-core/README.md

 ### Enable Metrics and CORS for https://www.camelbee.io

-To enable metrics and configure CORS for https://www.camelbee.io, adjust the following properties:
+To enable metrics and configure CORS for https://www.camelbee.io, adjust the following properties to your `application.yaml` file:

 ```
 management: